27 Epic Things to Do in Belize: The Ultimate Belize Bucket List

 Caye Caulker is Ambergris Caye’s less-visited, more budget-friendly little sister.
 There are no cars on this small, laid-back island – only golf carts!

-Caye Caulker is even closer to the reef’s best diving and snorkeling spots, making it the perfect place to book a few different excursions from.
+Caye Caulker is even closer to the reef’s best diving and snorkeling spots, perfect for going on a few excursions.

 Where to stay in Caye Caulker: